 In the first year of the independent Parliament it was petitioned to restore the "almost ruined manufactures," by imposing import duties.
 The makers of broadcloth proclaim "unparalleled distress"; hatters and weavers of worsted speak in like manner; and petitions from Cork, Roscrea, Carrick-on-Suir, describe Ireland as "pregnant with most alarming circumstances of distress."
 Four years later the woollen manufacturers of Cork and Dublin pray for aid to avert the necessity of discharging their workmen.
 Similar petitions mark the next year or two.
-Eleven years after the Parliament was in existence a general petition from woollen manufacturers states that nearly fifteen thousand workers "would perish unless relieved," while at the same time the silk manufacturers cried that their industry was "nearly annihilated"; the hosiers, that their trade was "rapidly declining"; the cotton manufacturers, that they could "no longer give employment."
+Eleven years after the Parliament was in existence a general petition from woollen manufacturers states that nearly fifteen thousand workers "would perish unless relieved," while at the same time the silk manufacturers cried that their industry was "nearly annihilated"; the hosiers, that their trade was "rapidly declining"; the cotton manufacturers, that they could "no longer the give employment."
 Later, printers declare that the publishing trade has been "nearly extinguished."
-Later still, carpenters and bricklayers petition because they are "reduced to the utmost distress by want of employment"; and tanners cry that they are "not able to purchase within ten thousand hides of the number purchased by them in the preceding year."
-This brings us to the eve of the Rebellion of 1798; and in the last year of Grattan's Parliament was presented a report that the woollen trade had decayed throughout Ireland, and that the manufacture of coarse woollens and sateens had "rapidly declined and was nearly destroyed."
+Later still, carpenters and bricklayers petition because they are "reduced to the still because the still because they are "reduced to the still because they are "reduced to the still because the st they are "reduced to the utmost distress by want of employment". employment"; and tanners cry that they are a the able to purchase within ten thousand hides of the number purchased better number purchased by them in the preceding year.

+This brings us to the This brings us to the eve of the Rebellion of 1798; and in the last year of a and in the last year of Grattan's Parliament was presented a report that the woollen trade had decayed throughout Ireland, and that the manufacture of coarse woollens and sateens had "rapidly declined and was nearly destroyed."
 Perhaps nothing better illustrates the fact of how far this rapid decline applied to commerce generally, than the index to the spending power of the people yielded by the production of whisky.
-In the three years before the Union that production fell off twenty-four per cent.

-Now, this period of eighteen years was the sole one during which an independent parliament ever existed in Ireland.
-Of the many bewitchments produced by the last elections on Mr. Gladstone's imagination, scarcely one is more interesting than his idea that parliaments had existed for several centuries.
-The earlier "conventions of the English settlers, ... without any attributes of either legislative or deliberative assemblies," to use the language of Isaac Butt, the father of Home Rule, were no more "parliaments," in the sense of the word as understood by those who read Mr. Gladstone's great speech on introducing his Bill, than were the Bishops of the flock at Ephesus, who knelt with St. Paul on the shore, barons and "lords spiritual."
-At a later date the things called "parliaments," which sat from Henry VII. down for nearly three hundred years, could not initiate any measure.
-They had to receive such Bills as they were permitted to pass from the English Privy Council, licensed under the great seal of England.
+In the three years before the Union that production of the production of production fell off twenty-four per cent.
+Now, this period of eighteen years was the sole one during which an independent parliament ever existed in Irol in Ireland.
+Of the many bewitchments produced by the last elections on Mr. Gladstone's imagination, scarced scarcely one is more interesting than his idea that The parliaments had existed for several centuries.
+The earlier "conventions of the English settlers, ... without any att any attributes of either legislative or deliberative assemble. assemblies," to use the language of Isaac Butt, the father of the language of Isaac Butt, the language of Isaac Butt, the father of the language of Isaac Butt, the language of Isaac Bu father of Home Rule, were no more "parliaments," in the acin the sense of the word as understood by those who read M. read Mr. Gladstone's great speech on introducing his Bill. the Bill, than were the Bishops of the flock at Ephesus, who have the Bishops of the flock at barons and who knelt with St. Paul on the shore, barons and lords.
+Paul on the shore, barons called "lords spiritual."
+At a later date the things called parlice. "parliaments," which sat from Henry VII. down for nearly " nearly three hundred years, could not initiate any measure.
+The hundred years, could not initiate any measure. measure.
+They had to receive such Bills as they were permitted. permitted to pass from the English Privy Council, licensed licensed under the great seal of England.